Mai Kuraki: 2018–2020: Kimi Omou: Shunkashūtō and Let's Goal!: Barairo no Jinsei

-2021-present: Unconditional Love
+2021–present: Unconditional Love

 On 6 March 2021, Kuraki released the first single in approximately two years, "Zero kara Hajimete".
 The song was written in celebration of the 1000th episode of the anime television series, Case Closed.
 On the same day, the songs which Kuraki wrote for the anime were released on streaming platforms such as Spotify and Apple Music.
 In June, "Zero kara Hajimete" was re-released as a video single.
 The single topped on the Oricon Weekly DVD chart, becoming Kuraki's first number-one on the chart since Mai Kuraki Clip & Live Selection "My Reflection" debuted atop in January 2004.

 In August 2021, Kuraki announced the release of her thirteenth studio album, Unconditional Love.
 The singer will also embark on the tour, Mai Kuraki Live Project 2021 in support of the album.

-On 26 January 2022, the website Goo Ranking released a survey of "TOP49 female celebrities who might surprise you to know they are 40 years old in 2022".
-She ranked 2nd with 97 votes.
-The survey was based on the vote of 500 people, made of 50% females and 50% males, with age around 20~40 years.
+From 26 April 2024 to 6 May 2024, to celebrate the 25th anniversary since Kuraki's debut on 8 December 1999, the exhibition titled Kuraki Mai 25th Anniversary "2525" Museum was held at Tokyu Plaza Ginza in Tokyo.
+In August 2024, Kuraki released her first extended play, Forever for You In support of the album and to commemorate her 25th anniversary of her debut, Kuraki embarked on the tour, 25th Anniversary Mai Kuraki Live Project 24-25 "Be Alright!", playing in several Asian cities including Tokyo, Shanghai and Taipei.